cloud-native-toolkit/iascable/README.md

 ### Commands

-To build a Terraform template from a Bill of Materials, run the following command:
+To build a Terraform template from a Bill of Materials or Solution Bill of Materials, run the following command:

 ```shell
 iascable build [-c {CATALOG_URL}] [-c {CATALOG_URL}] -i {BOM_INPUT} [-i {BOM_INPUT}] [-o {OUTPUT_DIR}]